READ TIME: 4 MINS.

 Imagine for a moment that you’re preparing to present your company's latest office copier product to a room full of potential investors.
 Convincing your audience of the value of the product and the need to invest is crucial for funding your product and helping it reach its full potential.

 You've created a top-notch presentation, second-to-none refreshments, and a functional prototype for your audience to put their hands on.
 Now, you’re making copies using your office copier of the informational packet for each person to take back with them for reflection.
 However, are you noticing the prints look terrible?
+Ever thought about cleaning your office copier glass with windex?

 There are so many streaks and specks that the packets not only look unprofessional but are challenging to read and hard to look at.
 You can't possibly hand these out.
 What happened?
 More than likely, the glass on your copier needs to be cleaned.